No matter where you need to market, a clear understanding of the target audience is one of the biggest factors in the success of any venture.

 Now it’s time to get specific and figure out which ideas you can actually build an actual business around.

-What type of people are looking to buy your product?
+What type of people is looking to buy your product?

 How much will they buy?